FabiMe/capital-quiz/README.md

 4. After answering, users receive feedback and can proceed to the next question.
 5. Upon completing the quiz, users are shown their final score.

-# Skeleton Plane
+# <center>Skeleton Plane</center>

-In the skeleton plane, we create a low-fidelity representation of the application's interface.
+In the skeleton plane, I create a low-fidelity representation of the application's interface.

 ## Wireframes